Online Safety

 Safer Internet Smartphones - http://www.saferinternet.org.uk/advice-and-resources/parents-and-carers/parents-guide-to-technology/smartphones

-Safer Internet Tablets - http://www.saferinternet.org.uk/advice-and-resources/parents-and-carers/parents-guide-to-technology/internet-enabled-devices
+Safer Internet Tablets - https://saferinternet.org.uk/guide-and-resource/parents-and-carers/tablets

 Android Parental Controls - https://support.google.com/googleplay/answer/1075738?hl=en-GB